Department of Psychological Science

 The Department of Psychological Science offers both a Bachelors of Arts (B.A.) degree and a Bachelors of Science (B.S.) degree.
 Which degree you should pursue depends on your specific interests and whether you are more comfortable with arts, humanities, social sciences, and languages or with physical sciences and mathematics.

-Use the Sample Course Plan to Complete a Psychology B.A. to help guide your course selection over all four undergraduate years.
+Use the Sample Course Plan to Complete a Psychological Science B.A. to help guide your course selection over all four undergraduate years.

-Note that you MUST fulfill both the degree requirements of the College of Arts and Sciences, and the specific requirements of the B.A. in Psychology.
+Note that you MUST fulfill both the degree requirements of the College of Arts and Sciences, and the specific requirements of the B.A. in psychological science.

 Requirements for the B.A. in Psychological Science (minimum 34 credits)